Immune Thrombocytopenia (ITP)

 Nplate® is a prescription medicine used to treat low blood platelet counts (thrombocytopenia) in:

-- adults with chronic immune thrombocytopenia (ITP) when certain medicines or surgery to remove your spleen have not worked well enough.
+- adults with immune thrombocytopenia (ITP) when certain medicines or surgery to remove your spleen have not worked well enough.

 Please see Prescribing Information and Medication Guide for more information about Nplate® on Nplate.com.